SoniaKong/kraftwerk/Capstone_Project/Readme.md

 1) Task: Using Multiple Classification methods to idenfity high propensity customers
 2) Goal: The goal of this project is to identify more effective ways for people who are likely to subsribe to our product and compare their performances to identify the best model.
-3) Techniques Expected to Use: Data cleaning, preprocessing, column transformations, feature selections, classifier selections, performation evaluation and comparion with following 4 methods:
+3) Techniques Expected to Use: Data cleaning, preprocessing, column transformations, feature selections, classifier selections, shap analysis, performation evaluation and comparion with following 4 methods:
 KNN - LOGISTICRegression - DecisionTree - SVM
 4) Data: Online Shoppers Purchasing Intention Dataset Link: https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset Of the 12,330 sessions in the dataset, 84.5% (10,422) were negative class samples that did not end with shopping, and the rest (1908) were positive class samples ending with shopping.